Come to Culbin… you'll never want to leave

 Hill 99 Trail

 The path winds through the forest to the Gravelpit Ponds, a pretty stop for a picnic or birdwatching, then across shingle ridges and through lichen beds to gently climb Hill 99, Culbin's highest sand dune at a dizzy 99 feet.
-Get a ‘squirrel’s-eye’ view of the pinewoods from the top of the viewpoint tower – on a clear day you can see over the sea to the Sutherland hills!
+On a clear day you can see over the sea to the Sutherland hills!
 Return through mossy glades, passing the Dragonfly Pond, which teems with wildlife.

 Culbin's birdlife is rich and varied, ranging from tiny woodland birds to immense flocks of wildfowl.
 The forest is a great place for bird spotting as you explore its many tracks and trails.
 Most of coastal Culbin is managed as a reserve by the Royal Society for the Protection of Birds, but it’s a reserve that can be quietly enjoyed by anyone and accessed free, all year round.